MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 The C compiler used to accept the `/FU` option, even though it hasn't support managed compilation for some time.
 It now issues an error.
 Projects that pass this option need to restrict it to C++/CLI projects only.

-### C++ Standard Library improvements
+### C++ Standard Library

-- The C++23 named modules `std` and `std.compat` are now available when compiling with `/std:c++20`.
+The C++23 named modules `std` and `std.compat` are now available when compiling with `/std:c++20`.

 ## <a name="improvements_177"></a> Conformance improvements in Visual Studio 2022 version 17.7

 Visual Studio 2022 version 17.7 contains the following highlighted conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.
 For a more detailed summary of changes made to the Standard Template Library, see [STL Changelog VS 2022 17.7](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-177).

-### Standard Library improvements
+### C++ Standard Library

-- The addition of the `<print>` library.
+The `<print>` library is now supported.
 See [P2093R14 Formatted output](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p2093r14.html).

-- Improved how `views::cartesian_product` detects ranges with maximum sizes that are known at compile time.
+Improved how `views::cartesian_product` detects ranges with maximum sizes that are known at compile time.

 ### `using` conformance

-Previously, `using` directive behavior could cause names from used namespaces to remain visible in cases where they shouldn't This could cause a name from a namespace to be found by unqualified lookup even if there is no `using` directive active.
+Previously, the `using` directive could cause names from used namespaces to remain visible when they shouldn't.
+This could cause unqualified name lookup to find a name in a namespace even when there's no `using` directive active.

-Here are some examples of the new and old behavior.
-References in the comments to "(1)" mean the call to `f<K>(t)` in namespace `A` in the following code:
+Here are some examples of the new and old behavior.\
+References in the following comments to "(1)" mean the call to `f<K>(t)` in namespace `A`:

 ```cpp
 namespace A